Code-and-State/deploy-first-dapp/README.md

 > Welcome to **Motoko Bootcamp**.
 This is a guided tutorial to help you deploy your first application on the Internet Computer in 90 minutes.
 You don't need any prior setup or configuration to use this repository.
 A GitHub account and Internet connection will be enough.

-## Join me for a chat on the blockchain and get showcased on on the Wall of Fame 😎
+## Join me for a chat on the blockchain and get showcased on the Wall of Fame 😎

 Do you think the **Internet Computer** sounds too good to be true?
 Let me prove you wrong! <br/>
 In a few minutes, you'll chat with me directly from the blockchain, showcasing the reality of this incredible technology.
 We'll use an application called **OpenChat**. <br/> **OpenChat** is a fully featured chat application running end-to-end on the **Internet Computer**. **OpenChat** is also the first application to be completely open source and controlled by a **DAO**, the OpenChat **DAO**. <br/>

-But.. to hop into our exclusive **Motoko Bootcamp** group, you'll first have to accomplish your rite of passage and successfuly deploy your first application.
+But.. to hop into our exclusive **Motoko Bootcamp** group, you'll first have to accomplish your rite of passage and successfuly deploy your own first application.

 <p align="center"> <img src="./assets/home/chat_icp.png"  style="border: 1px solid black;"/> </p>

 Once you've showcased your skills, you'll have the opportunity to enter in the legend and let your marks on the **Wall Of Fame**.
 Ready to make history?

+> The Wall of Fame is also a live applicaiton deployed on the Internet Computer - you can access it at the following url: https://aki3l-syaaa-aaaaj-qa23q-cai.icp0.io/

 <p align="center"> <img src="./assets/home/wall_of_fame.png"  style="border: 1px solid black;"/> </p>